en

 KAZARIYA Kimono display.
 Image via KAZARIYA

-This is a small kimono shop that sells a very good selection of vintage and modern second-hand kimono and obi.
-Even if you don’t know much about kimono, the super friendly owner helps you to match the colors and the styles of every part of the kimono.
-And you can also find original and unique handmade accessories like hair ornaments, earrings, handbags.
-All created by Japanese designers and craftsmens.
+This is a small Kimono shop that sells a very good selection of vintage and modern second-hand Kimono and obi.
+Even if you don’t know much about Kimono, the super-friendly owner helps you to match the colors and styles of every part of the Kimono.
+And you can also find original and unique handmade accessories like hair ornaments, earrings, and handbags.
+All were created by Japanese designers and craftsmen.

 *Cash only.